Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

 \subsection{Distribution of particles in space}

-In this subsection, we discuss the particle positions at the end of the run, but also at the beginning of the run in order to link them to their final Lorentz factor.
-Note however that the cases of aligned ($\rchi=0^{\circ}$) and anti-aligned ($\rchi=180^{\circ}$) rotators are treated separately in subsection~\ref{ssec:Alignes} because in these configurations the electromagnetic field is static.
+In this sub-section, we discuss the particle positions at the end of the run as well as at the beginning of the run in order to link them to their final Lorentz factor.
+We note, however, that the cases of aligned ($\rchi=0^{\circ}$) and anti-aligned ($\rchi=180^{\circ}$) rotators are treated separately in Sub-section~\ref{ssec:Alignes} because the electromagnetic field is static in these configurations.

-The coordinates used to characterize the position of a particle is either the Cartesian coordinate system $(x,y,z)$, or the spherical coordinate system $(r, \theta, \phi)$. $r$ defines the distance of the particle relative to the centre of the neutron star, $\theta$ its colatitude (relative to the rotation axis) and $\phi$ its azimuth relative to the $x$ axis, knowing that at the beginning of the simulation the magnetic axis lies in the $xOz$ plane.
-We also define three possible final states for the particles: ejected meaning that at the end $r/\rlight\geq1$ (in our case those particles have a radial velocity), trapped meaning that at the end $r/\rlight \in ]0.1;1[$ or crashed onto the neutron star meaning that at one point the particles should have reached $r/\rlight \leq 0.1$ or equivalently $r<R$.
+The coordinates used to characterise the position of a particle were either in the Cartesian coordinate system $(x,y,z)$ or the spherical coordinate system $(r, \theta, \phi)$.
+In the spherical coordinate system, $r$ defines the distance of the particle relative to the centre of the neutron star, $\theta$ is its colatitude (relative to the rotation axis), and $\phi$ is its azimuth relative to the $x$ axis, knowing that at the beginning of the simulation the magnetic axis lies in the $xOz$ plane.
+We also defined three possible final states for the particles: ejected, meaning that at the end $r/\rlight\geq1$ (in our case those particles have a radial velocity); trapped, meaning that at the end $r/\rlight \in ]0.1;1[$; or crashed onto the neutron star, meaning that the particles should have reached $r/\rlight \leq 0.1$ or equivalently $r<R$ at one point.

-The statistics of the particles depending on their final states are summarized in table~\ref{tab:etat_particules} for a total number of 8192~particles.
-It allows us to notice that for the protons, as $\rchi$ increases from $30^\circ$ to $150^\circ$, less particles impact the surface of the neutron star while inversely, more protons are ejected away from it.
-It is also interesting to notice that the maximum number of protons trapped close to the pulsar is obtained for $\rchi=90^{\circ}$, and a symmetrical behaviour is observed for electrons: as $\rchi$ increases, more particles impact the surface of the neutron star, less electrons are ejected away from it and we still find that for $\rchi=90^{\circ}$ most electrons are trapped close to the neutron star in the same proportion as the protons.
-We however notice a few differences: protons for an inclination $\rchi$ are ejected more easily than electrons for an inclination $\pi-\rchi$, which are either trapped or crashing onto the surface more frequently.
+The statistics of the particles according to their final states are summarised in Table~\ref{tab:etat_particules} for our total number of 8192~particles.
+It allowed us to notice that for the protons, as $\rchi$ increases from $30^\circ$ to $150^\circ$, fewer particles impact the surface of the neutron star, while, inversely, more protons are ejected away from it.
+We also found it interesting to notice that the maximum number of protons trapped close to the pulsar was obtained for $\rchi=90^{\circ}$ and that a symmetrical behaviour could be observed for electrons, namely, as $\rchi$ increases, more particles impact the surface of the neutron star, fewer electrons are ejected away from it, and we still find that for $\rchi=90^{\circ}$, most electrons are trapped close to the neutron star in the same proportion as the protons.
+We however noticed a few differences: Protons for an inclination $\rchi$ are ejected more easily than electrons for an inclination $\pi-\rchi$, which either become trapped or crash onto the surface more frequently.